SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 *I just wish I could tell you…*

-*I guess my prize will reveal it.*
+*I guess my prize will reveal it…*

 *I wish I knew what you and Rarity had talked about, and why Fluttershy asked me those questions.*